 In order to scale our company fast, the first point of focus was to increase the efficiency of our SCs.
 This would allow us to cover more opportunities in the market without increasing headcount.

-Many organizations will recognize this challenge; you have a brief discovery (or needs analysis) call with a prospect and this leads to a fairly standard demo video, showing off all the best functionality of your product.
+Many organizations will recognize this challenge; you have a brief discovery (or needs analysis) call with a prospect.
+This call leads to a fairly standard demo video, showing off all the best functionality of your product.
 The demo goes well, but the opportunity ultimately goes cold.

 What proportion of demos are wasted like this?
 How many opportunities exit the sales cycle after the demo stage?
 30%?
 40%?
 More?